guillemylla/Crickets_Genome_Annotation/G_bimaculatus/Repeat_Content.md

-# __Gryllus bimaculatus__ Repetitive content masking GBI V3
+# __Gryllus bimaculatus__ Repetitive Content Masking

-I will describe here how to create the repeat library for *Gryllus bimaculatus*.
+Here, I describe how I constructed a repeat library for *G. bimaculatus* and used to mask the genome.

 ## Requirments